 In fact, families that often boast of a proud ‘family name’ are conscious of their reputation and would do everything to ensure that their children strive to live up to it.
 Being tolerant and trustworthy are qualities that are appreciated in every realm of life.

 Children brought up with strong family values would think twice before committing any act that might bring shame or embarrassment to the family name.
 This is not to say they won’t make any mistakes or misdeeds but these family ethics often act as prevention.

 One of the main objectives of having family values is to imprint a sense of belonging and rootedness.
 Parents would want their children to feel that sense wherever they are.

 Those who come from dysfunctional, broken families with negative or bad family values generally find it challenging to form strong relationships themselves.
 You need to value your family ties which makes you return to your roots no matter where you are.

-Every family follows certain set of values.
-Some of these are naturally passed onto children, while others are learnt and imbibed as the years go by.
-However all of the aforementioned 10 family values would be meaningless, if they are not practised by elders themselves.
-It is their responsibility to ensure that they follow the right, pious path which then influence the next generation.
+Every family follows a certain set of values.
+Some of these are naturally passed onto children, while others are learned and imbibed as the years go by.
+However, all of the aforementioned 10 family values would be meaningless, if they are not practiced by elders themselves.
+It is their responsibility to ensure that they follow the right, pious path which then influences the next generation.

-All families practise core values that are cherished and appreciated by society and social systems such as being truthful, working hard, being honest, trustworthy and tolerant and being a sociable person who respects others.
+All families practice core values that are cherished and appreciated by society and social systems such as being truthful, working hard, being honest, trustworthy, and tolerant, and being a sociable person who respects others.

 Family values are important because family is the biggest support system for an individual.
-Family values provide the framework for behaviour and reactions in a certain situation.
-They also teach the dos and don’ts of what’s expected out of you and help you become a well adjusted individual.
+Family values provide the framework for behavior and reactions in a certain situation.
+They also teach the dos and don’ts of what’s expected out of you and help you become a well-adjusted individual.